daffinm/audio-cache-test/README.md

 ## Latest news

+* Problem solved by Jeff Posnick.
+See https://stackoverflow.com/a/58276728/3566167.
+Code in this demo has been updated accordingly both in the repo and in Firebase.
 * App has been updated to add video and to enable experimentation with different audio formats and preload settings to see if any of this makes a difference.
 It does not seem to.